Faculty and Teaching

 Wooster faculty have a variety of options for using the museum as a site for active learning.
 These include class tours facilitated by CWAM staff, selecting and using permanent collection materials in class, developing an exhibition as an integral aspect of a class, and participating in exhibition development.

 Additionally, the GLCA supported object-based learning pedagogical resource TEACH VISUAL is a centralized web repository that shares best practices for object-based learning in a higher education, liberal arts context.
 TEACH VISUAL was developed by faculty and museum staff at DePauw College, Oberlin College, and The College of Wooster, and contains contributions that focus on collaborative teaching and learning across disciplines.
 It includes teaching resources such as syllabi, lesson plans, assignments, and other pedagogical tools for object-based learning.

 Please note that Wooster faculty can schedule a class tour or collections use outside of regular museum hours.
 Contact Kitty McManus Zurko, CWAM Director/Curator, to make arrangements.
 If you need additional information or would like to arrange a group tour, please contact Kitty or call Rose Seling at 330-263-2388.

 How do I set up class tours?

-To arrange a facilitated class tour, call or email the museum staff to make arrangements.
-If you would like to have a class meet in the galleries without a tour, please let us know in case there is another scheduled class meeting at the same time.
-Also, museum staff facilitated tours are provided outside of the museum’s posted hours.
+To arrange a facilitated class tour, call or email Kitty to make arrangements.
+If you would like to have a class meet in the galleries without a tour, please let the CWAM staff know in case there is another scheduled class meeting at the same time.
+To reiterate, class tours are available outside of the CWAM's posted hours.

-This type of teaching support is usually planned at least a year in advance, and range from the selection and presentation of an exhibition that supports a theme or class, to course-integrated writing and student-curated projects.
-If you have an idea for a project or don't know where or how to start the process, contact Kitty to discuss your ideas.
+This type of student learning opportunity is usually planned a year in advance and can range from the CWAM developing an exhibition that supports a theme or symposium to developing student-curated exhibitions.
+If you have an idea for an exhibition project or don't know how to start the process, contact Kitty to discuss your ideas and interests.